tildearrow/furnace/doc/1-intro/quickstart.md

 common effects are explained more thoroughly in the [effects](../3-pattern/effects.md) documentation. each chip may have its own specialized effects, which are covered in the [systems](../7-systems/) docs. however, those are best explored later.

-on row 8, add a different note without a volume. play from the start, and you'll hear that the new note plays at the volume the previous one left off at. the result of the volume slide is kept in the "memory" of the channel. enter a value of `7F` and play again; it will start at full volume, then ramp down because the `0A` volume slide is still going.
+on row 8, add a different note without a volume. play from the start, and you'll hear that the new note plays at the volume the previous one left off at. the result of the volume slide is kept in the "memory" of the channel. enter a volume of `7F` and play again; it will start at full volume, then ramp down because the `0A` volume slide is still going.

 ## how do I make the song longer?